 The following criteria are currently used to validate Providers and Resources to be onboarded within the EOSC Service Portfolio.
-The criteria are still under development by a joint team consisting of members of EOSC-hub and EOSC Enhance.
+The criteria are still under development by a joint team consisting of members of EOSC Future and EOSC Enhance (and formerly EOSC-hub).
 The EOSC AISBL may define broader criteria, therefore the criteria are subject to change in the future.

 - Who can onboard resources to EOSC